 In Denmark, over 800 runners took part in a study which found that the novice runners were more likely to develop a long distance running related injury (e.g. achilles tendinopathy, patello femoral joint pain and shin splints) if they increased their weekly mileage by more than 30%.
 The runners who increased their weekly mileage by less than 10% were less likely to sustain an injury.

-I am not an elite runner and this was my first marathon, so when my weekly training mileage exceeded 50 miles my body began to breakdown and niggles started to set in.
-I had to reduce my mileage accordingly which was mentally difficult and felt counterproductive but it was definitely the correct thing to do.
+For non elite runners and those taking part in their first event, when their weekly training mileage exceeded 50 miles, can often feel their body begin to breakdown and niggles start to set in.
+At that point you have to reduce the mileage accordingly which can be mentally difficult and feel counterproductive but it is definitely the correct thing to do.

 Another way to reduce the risk of injury and to increase the body’s robustness to running training loads and mileage is to become stronger.
 A running specific Strength and Conditioning programme will help every long distance runner, be it Eliud Kipchoge the Marathon world record holder or a casual weekend runner.
 This will help maintain good running form and therefore make the body more energy efficient.
 Good running strength will also increase the body’s ability to withstand the high levels of force put upon its structures (tendons, ligaments, muscles and joints) during training and many miles pounding the pavements.

 Here at Pure Sports Medicine, we have highly experienced Physiotherapists and Strength and Conditioning coaches working closely together, writing and implementing training programmes for all types of runners with all types of personal goals.
 We find this a very effective way to guide clients through running training programmes, to progress and develop them into a more efficient and stronger runner.